kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 ### Create a multi-vm environment with 2 NICs per VM

-This template build a testing platform for Telco related workloads leveraging:
+This template builds a testing platform for distributed IaaS workloads leveraging:

 * VMs configured in a map(object) so they can have different configs
 * Proximity Placement Groups
 * Network Security Groups
 * 2 NICs per VM - one with a Public IP, one internal Only
-* Deterministic/static IP assigment on NICs
+* Deterministic/static IP assigment on NICs (For Ansible later)
 * Accelerated Networking
 * Bootdiags for Serial Console access
 * cloud-init for OS setup